flairNLP/transformer-ranker/examples/01-walkthrough.md

 The model '_deberta-v3-base_' ranks the highest, making it a good starting point for fine-tuning.
 However, we recommend fine-tuning other highly ranked models for comparison.

+To fine-tune the top-ranked model, use a framework of your choice (e.g.
+<a href="https://flairnlp.github.io/">Flair</a> or Transformers — we opt for the first one ;p).

 ## Summary

-This example showed how to use `transformer-ranker` to select the best-suited language model for the TREC question classification dataset.
+This tutorial explained the four steps for selecting the best-suited LM for an NLP task.
 We (1) loaded a text classification dataset, (2) selected language models, and (3) ranked them based on transferability scores.
-Now you can decide which models to fine-tune and which to skip.

-To fine-tune the top-ranked model, use a framework of your choice (e.g. Flair or Transformers—we opt for the first one ;p).
+In the next tutorial, we give examples for a variety of NLP tasks.